 The monthly table disseminated by the CBRT covers detailed information on official foreign currency assets and predetermined short-term net drains on foreign currency assets (including residual maturity) and contingent short-term net drains on foreign currency assets.

 Data are available as time series in EVDS.
 Click here for access.

-- Official Reserve Assets recorded USD 92.8 billion indicating 3.6 percent decrease compared to the previous month.
-As regards to sub-items, foreign currency reserves decreased by 4.3 percent to USD 70.7 billion, while gold reserves decreased by 1.5 percent to USD 20.5 billion.
+Official Reserve Assets recorded USD 101.1 billion indicating 0.4 percent decrease compared to the previous month.
+As regards to sub-items, foreign currency reserves decreased by 0.8 percent to USD 73.8 billion, while gold reserves increased by 0.6 percent to USD 25.9 billion.

-- Short term predetermined net drains of the Central Government and the CBRT (foreign currency loans, securities, FX deposit liabilities) decreased by 11.1 percent on net basis compared to the previous month, realizing as USD 10.8 billion, of which USD 6.1 billion in principal repayments and USD 4.7 billion in interest repayments.
-Additionally, liabilities arising from the CBRT’s financial derivatives activities with resident banks and non-resident banks indicated a net stock of USD 14.9 billion, of which USD 11.9 billion is due in one month.
+Short term predetermined net drains of the Central Government and the CBRT (foreign currency loans, securities, FX deposit liabilities) decreased by 0,8 percent to USD 16.7 billion on net basis, of which USD 11.9 billion in principal repayments and USD 4.8 billion in interest repayments.
+Additionally, outstanding FX and gold liabilities arising from the CBRT’s financial derivative activities with resident and non-resident banks indicated USD 18.3 billion, of which USD 13.5 billion is due in one month.

-- Contingent short-term net drains on foreign currency consists of “collateral guarantees on debt due within one year” and “other contingent liabilities (“Banking Sector’s Required Reserves in Blocked Accounts in Foreign Currency and Gold” and “Letters of Credit” items in the CBRT’s balance sheet).
-These liabilities remained unchanged compared to the previous month, recording USD 31.2 billion.
+Contingent short-term net drains on foreign currency consists of “collateral guarantees on debt due within one year” and “other contingent liabilities (“Banking Sector’s Required Reserves in Blocked Accounts in Foreign Currency and Gold” and “Letters of Credit” items in the CBRT’s balance sheet).
+These liabilities decreased by 2.8 percent to USD 35.1 billion compared to the previous month.